Procedure Number: 5.4.3-P

-If a requisition is for a service, business units must submit a copy of the supplier’s Certificate of Liability Insurance.
+If a requisition is for a service, business units shall submit a copy of the supplier’s Certificate of Liability Insurance.

-- The Certificate of Liability Insurance must list KCTCS as the certificate holder, as well as additional insured.
+- The Certificate of Liability Insurance shall list KCTCS as the certificate holder, as well as additional insured.

 - The Certificate of Liability Insurance can be sent to the KCTCS System Office of Procurement to Payment Services or attached to the requisition.

-For Uniform Guidance regulations for Federal Grant Awards see also Business Procedure 5.3.6-P (Sponsored Projects Accounting for Grants & Contracts).
+For Uniform Guidance regulations for Federal Grant Awards see also Administrative Procedure 5.3.6-P (Sponsored Projects Accounting for Grants & Contracts).

 up to $40,000 may be purchased, when allowed on a project grant provided the procurement